-Note that if a length (> 0) is specified, and only part of that amount of data is available, the function will return with that data and the SelectInfo (if the caller don't want to wait for the remaining data, it must immediately call the cancel/2 function.)
+Note that for a socket of type stream, if Length > 0 and only part of that amount of data is available, the function will return {ok, {Data, SelectInfo with partial data.
+If the caller doesn't want to wait for more data, it must immediately call cancel/2 to cancel the operation.